 WFHSv2-REQ-283766/A-User requests to block a device from the hotspot through WifiHotspotOnBoardClient display

 If the user selects a device from the Connected Devices list and chooses to block the device, the WifiHotspotOnBoardClient shall transmit a request (using CAN signal RemoveDevice_Rq) to remove the device by specifying the index number of the device.
 The WifiHotspotServer shall respond with the updated connected devices list using CAN signal DeviceList_Rsp.
 Refer to WFHSv2-REQ-283641-HMI Specification References.
-The following popup is an example WifiHotspotOnBoardClient popup.

-Figure.
-Popup asking the user if they would like to block the selected device

 WFHSv2-REQ-283566/A-Request from the WifiHostpotOnBoardClient to block a device from the Wi-Fi Hotspot

 If the WifiHotspotServer receives a request from the WifiHotspotOnBoardClient to remove a device from the connected devices list by using the CAN signal RemoveDevice_Rq and referencing the device by its index number, the WifiHotspotServer shall gracefully disconnect the connected device from the hotspot, add it onto the hotspot’s blocked list and report back the new list of connected devices (CAN signal DeviceList_Rsp).
 In the case of an unsuccessful attempt, the WifiHotspotServer shall report back unsuccessful (CAN signal DeviceList_Rsp).
 A device (for example device A) shall remain on the blocked list until: